 “the capacity to accept or tolerate delay, trouble, or suffering without getting angry or upset.”

-I have always struggled to practise the art of patience in my life.
+I have always struggled to be patient in my life.
 Even though I know that when I am able to be patient, I always get a better result.
 Being patient is quite a simple concept to apply but for some reason, it can be so difficult to put into practice.

 Practising patience helps you to better manage the curveballs that life throws at you.
 Patience also brings calmness, optimism, hope and confidence to your life.

 “Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish.” — John Quincy Adams